utsa-lib-cedish/mapbox-layers/README.md

 ### Give the Map Width and Height

-Now we are going to do a bit more basic framework setup.
-We need custom style sheets for the App and Map components, we need to connect those components to the new style sheets, and we need to wire together our App component to our new Map component.
+Now we'll do some do a bit more basic framework setup.
+We need custom style sheets for the App and Map components, we need to link the components to their style sheets, and we need connect the App and Map components so the map gets rendered.

-First, create a new subdirectory of `src` called `css`.
-This is where we will put our custom style sheets.
-Inside this directory, create two new style sheets called `App.css` and `Map.css`.
+First, we'll create a new subdirectory of `src` called `css`.
+Inside this directory, we'll create two style sheets, `App.css` and `Map.css`.

 ![create app.css and map.css](markdown-images/map-component-7.png "empty map and app style sheets")

-In our Map component's style sheet, we will add a selector for the div with the `map-container` id and give it width and height.
-Without this, the map will not show up on the page.
+In our Map component's style sheet, we'll add a selector for the div with the `map-container` id, and give it width and height.
+Without this, the map won't show up on the page.

 `Map.css`:
 ```css